 What About Women?

-The next question I get, which normally comes from a woman is, do we still represent woman?
-Yes, we can and do.
-As a matter of fact, having our focus on men’s and father’s rights helps our woman clients just as much because having such a powerful understanding of what men and fathers want in litigation, we are better able to guide our female clients tactically and in settlement discussions better.
+The next question I get, which normally comes from a woman is, do we still represent women?
+Yes, a few.
+Having a focus on men’s and father’s rights helps some women by having such a powerful understanding of what men and fathers want in litigation helps guide our female clients tactically and in settlement discussions better.
 It’s almost like we are already in the minds and thoughts of their spouse.